 Release of Liability Waiver Form

-Liability form: all students and residents must sign and have witnessed, the Release of Liability form and return it when they submit it with their checklist.
+Liability form: all students and residents must sign and have witnessed, the Release of Liability form and return it when they submit their checklist.
 This form can be found here.

-Undergrad medical students attending Global Health Field stations will be automatically enrolled in WCB with the assistance of the Global Health Program.
-The process for residents is currently being developed.
+Undergrad medical students attending Global Health Field stations, CACMS and LCME accredited institutions or UAlberta European electives will be automatically enrolled in WCB.
+Students organizing their own overseas elective requiring a Project Proposal (those attending a non-CACMS, non-LCME accredited institution, non-UAlberta European elective) must obtain WCB independently if they wish to be covered.
+Residents should check with the PGME office to learn about their coverage status.
 General information about student WCB coverage can be found here and specific information for Student Coverage can be found here.

 It is important to note that if a student/resident is exposed to blood or fluids while on an elective overseas, they follow the U of A Human Blood or Body Fluid Exposure Protocol.
 WCB must be contacted within 48 hours of being exposed.
 Information is within the Protocol.